Gift Acceptance Policy

 GFA WORLD welcomes donations to support the National Missionary Program.
 Donors can choose to donate an amount to the program to make it possible for one national missionary to be fully supported or pledge to make monthly donations to support the program.

-GFA (SA)'s Bridge of Hope Program
+GFA (SA)'s Child Sponsorship Program

 GFA WORLD seeks to provide Christians in the West with the opportunity to minister to the physical needs of children in poverty, as well as to form a lasting relationship with these children.

 In order to facilitate the Organization’s work, GFA WORLD has an agency agreement with Believers Church, which operates the Child Sponsorship Program.

 GFA WORLD welcomes donations to support the work carried out on behalf of the Organization by our agent Believers Church through the Child Sponsorship Program.
 Donors can provide life-changing assistance and GFA WORLD will facilitate communication between the sponsor and the child.